Huon railway station: Demise of the Cudgewa Line

 Huon Railway Station along with other railway stations on the Cudgewa Line had seen a dramatic decline in services after the Snowy Hydro Electric Scheme (rail transport of goods for the creating of the Snowy Hydro Electricity Plant) by the early 1970s.

 As services kept declining until there was only one goods train per week, commonly known to be hauled by dynamic brake fitted locomotive T413.
 Stock trains on the Cudgewa Line had also depleted due to the rapid upgrading of road transport.

 Huon station along with the whole of the Cudgewa line officially closed on 1 March 1981, despite the last regular goods service running on 21 April 1978.

 Huon Railway Station today

-After closure thirty-six years ago, much of the Huon station has been depleted, although is known as being the most intact station on the Cudgewa Line.
+After a closure from 36 years ago, much of the Huon station has been depleted, although is known as being the most intact station on the Cudgewa Line.
 Today, the platform remains, opposite the remnant goods shed.